vukbatanovic/SentiComments.SR/README.md

 The **tester_bertic.py** Python script presents an example of using fine-tuned variants of BERTić to predict sentiment labels on new texts.

 ## Fine-tuned LLMs
-Four variants of the best-performing LLM on this task, BERTić, are available on HuggingFace:
+Four variants of the best-performing LLM on this task, BERTić, fine-tuned for five epochs on the SentiComments.SR dataset, are available on HuggingFace:
 - [BERTić fine-tuned for polarity detection](https://huggingface.co/ICEF-NLP/bcms-bertic-senticomments-sr-polarity)
 - [BERTić fine-tuned for subjectivity detection](https://huggingface.co/ICEF-NLP/bcms-bertic-senticomments-sr-subjectivity)
 - [BERTić fine-tuned for four-way sentiment classification](https://huggingface.co/ICEF-NLP/bcms-bertic-senticomments-sr-fourway)